ryan-mcclue/ryan-mcclue/src/knowledge.md

 if say hardware spinlock, in reality, most likely implemented with atomic instructions

-soft reset doesn't undergo full powercycle, e.g. watchdog registers persist
+soft reset doesn't undergo full powercycle, e.g. watchdog registers persist More complex devices can get stuck.
+So, some sensors may have reset pins.
+Tie external devices reset lines to MCU reset pin (Might tie to a GPIO if require specific software reset)

 ease_in accelerates at end
 ease_out accelerates at start